Updates on Our Projects

 Recommends Mandatory Counsel

 The final report of a commission on guardianships convened by the Nevada Supreme Court has come out firmly in support of the appointment of counsel for guardianship respondents being mandatory for all "proposed protected persons."
 Spectrum Institute sent a letter to the commission on January 19, 2016 asking its members to adopt such a position.
 The recommendation appears on page three of the report (Legislative Recommendations - #1)

 November 3, 2016

-Petition to Washington State Supreme Court Filed Regarding
+Washington State Supreme Court Filed Regarding

 The petition asks the court to grant review in an appeal which raises the issue of whether a guardianship respondent has a due process right to counsel when post-adjudication proceedings seek to restrict substantial rights.
 The brief cites due process precedents from several state appellate courts throughout the nation.
 To read the brief, click here.

 November 2, 2016

 Published in California Legal Newspaper:

 The Daily Journal legal newspaper published a commentary today written by Thomas F. Coleman, legal director of Spectrum Institute.
 The front-page "guest column" focuses on the need of the Supreme Court, Judicial Council, and State Bar to take steps to make complaint procedures accessible to litigants who have cognitive disabilities.
 All states have a variety of administrative and judicial procedures through which clients can complain about the misconduct of their attorneys.
 For all practical purposes, these procedures are not available to clients with intellectual disabilities because they won't recognize the misconduct and won't have the ability to file complaints.
 The commentary suggestions potential solutions.
 To read the article, click here.